 As a Sniffspot host, you probably love dogs.
-An important part of being a great Sniffspot host is to channel that love in sensitive support for dog owners that come to visit your spot.
+An important part of being a great Sniffspot host is to channel that love in sensitive and safe support for dog owners that come to visit your spot.

 Many of our guests have dogs that are reactive, just like many dogs in general are reactive.
 In fact, 75% of US dog owners report that they have dogs that are in some way reactive.
 Reactive simply means that a dog reacts to stimuli.
 Stimuli could be other dogs, people, squirrels, men in hats or other things depending on the dog.
 The reaction could be overexcitement, barking, lunging, fear and all the way to snapping or biting.
 For reactive dogs, having safe, private spaces where stimuli can be controlled is especially important.

 In order to provide safe spaces for all dogs, hosts need to follow these guidelines when sharing their space:

 - When setting up your spot listing, make sure to provide complete, detailed information on Others Audible/Visible From Spot During Visits (Dogs, Other Domestic Animals, People).
 Read more about this here.

 - We require that all hosts by default keep their dogs away from guests and their dog(s) when guests are arriving and visiting the spot.
-If you want to arrange a playdate, you need to explicitly arrange that up front.
+If you want to arrange a playdate, make sure to read how it works first.
 Make it clear in your listing that, unless the guests requests, resident dogs will be non-audible and non-visible during visits.